skepticalmgmt/skepticalmgmt.github.io/_posts/2014-3-3-Hello-World.md

 * An awareness of the psychological biases that impact our ability to make good decisions (or even perceive the world accurately)
 * A healthy distrust of authority, especially in light of the above point about biases
 * A healthy respect for discussion and debate
-* A home for hard-won knowledge about the world (a sort of cultural memory)
+* A home for hard-won knowledge about the world; a sort of cultural memory

 When I became a manager, I had already incorporated the skeptical mindset into my daily life; treating the practice of management in a skeptical manner was as natural to me as breathing.
-However, I quickly learned that the skeptical movement hasn’t penetrated the broader culture as much as I and the community hoped, and some of the thoughts and processes that I took for granted were looked at with suspicion or even scorn.
+However, I quickly learned that the skeptical movement hasn’t penetrated the broader culture as much as I hoped, and some of the thoughts and processes that I took for granted were looked at with suspicion or even scorn.

 This blog is my venue to convince those that can be convinced [1] that a skeptical mindset and a management job are complementary, even ideal characteristics.
 I’m hoping for two outcomes:
 1. Existing managers can adopt some of the skeptical mindsets and processes, which hopefully makes them more productive, better able to separate fact from fiction and build an environment that their teams can thrive within; and